Module Credits: 30 CATS

 The full module syllabus is here.

 Reading List: [link to the Talis Aspire reading list for the module]

-The assessment patterns for both second year and final year students are here.
+The assessment patterns for both intermediate year and final year students are here.

 Objectives and outcomes: By the end of this module you should have